List of NASA missions: Early Obama administration review

-Future
+Artemis program

 NASA brought the Orion spacecraft back to life from the defunct Constellation program and successfully test-launched the first capsule on December 5, 2014, aboard EFT-1.
 After a near-perfect flight traveling 3600 mi above Earth, the spacecraft was recovered for study.
 NASA plans to use the Orion crew vehicle to send humans to deep space locations such as the Moon and Mars starting in the 2020s.
 Orion will be powered by NASA's new heavy-lift vehicle, the Space Launch System (SLS), which is currently under development.

 Artemis I was the first flight of the SLS and was launched as a test of the completed Orion and SLS system.
 During the mission, an uncrewed Orion capsule spent 10 days in a distant retrograde 60,000 km orbit around the Moon before returning to Earth.
-Artemis II, the first crewed mission of the program, will launch four astronauts in 2026 on a free-return flyby of the Moon at a distance of 8,900 km.
+Artemis II, the first crewed mission of the program, launched four astronauts in April 2026 on a free-return flyby of the Moon at a distance of 8,900 km.

 After Artemis II, the Power and Propulsion Element of the Lunar Gateway and three components of an expendable lunar lander are planned to be delivered on multiple launches from commercial launch service providers.

-Artemis III is planned to launch in 2026 aboard an SLS Block 1 rocket and will use the minimalist Gateway and expendable lander to achieve the first crewed lunar landing of the program.
+Artemis III is planned to launch in 2027 aboard an SLS Block 1 rocket and will use the minimalist Gateway and expendable lander to achieve the first crewed lunar landing of the program.
 The flight is planned to touch down on the lunar south pole region, with two astronauts staying there for about one week.